sampointer/fluent-plugin-cloudwatch-ingest/README.md

 ```

 ### Cross-account authentication
-Is a tricky subject that probably cannot be described here.
-Broadly speaking the IAM instance role of the host on which the plugin is running
-needs to be able to `sts:AssumeRole` the `sts_arn` (and obviously needs `sts_enabled` to be true).
+Broadly speaking the IAM instance role of the host on which the plugin is running needs to be able to `sts:AssumeRole` the `sts_arn` (and obviously needs `sts_enabled` to be true).

 The assumed role should look more-or-less like that above in terms of the actions and resource combinations required.